goehlemichael/terraform-podcast/README.md

 # Setup

+1) You will need a domain name ideally already purchased through route53
-1) Set environment variables for lambda function in podcast.tf
+2) Set environment variables for lambda function in podcast.tf
-2) create folder in content bucket - name it anything
+3) create folder in content bucket - name it anything
-3) put mp3 in folder just created - name it anything
+4) put mp3 in folder just created - name it anything
-4) put image.jpeg in content bucket - name it image.jpeg
+5) put image.jpeg in content bucket - name it image.jpeg
-5) test the lambda function executes
+6) test the lambda function executes
-6) validate that the podcast.xml file exists in the rss bucket
+7) validate that the podcast.xml file exists in the rss bucket

 To definitely do: